 Now we can add those values to our object.

-By adding these values to the spaceship object, we can organize the properties in one variable with multiple properties, making out code easier to understand and update.
+object, we can organize the properties in one variable with multiple properties, making out code easier to understand and update.

 So far we've only added values with properties, but we can further simplify our code, and make it more object oriented, by adding some methods.

-As we start to build a more complex program to create a game, we want to think of the draw function as the sort of main function in our code.
+function as the sort of main function in our code.
 To better organize the draw function, we can use objects that display and update themselves, so our main function isn't cluttered with the code of specific parts of each component.

 First we'll take the code that draws the spaceship and add it to the object.

-For methods that are part of an object, we can use the this keyword to replace references to that object.
+For methods that are part of an object, we can use the this

 First we'll take the code that draws the spaceship and add it to the object.

-Next we can take the code that updates the position of the spaceship to create the update function.
+Next we can take the code that updates the position of the spaceship to create the update

-Let's finish the example and see the simplified draw function.
+Let's finish the example and see the simplified draw